surt91/pebble-wolfram/readme.md

 The rules are chosen by random and are started from random seeds with periodic boundary conditions.

+Since the watchface updates every second, the battery might be drained quicker than normally.

 ![Picture of the watchface](doc/example.jpg)

 ## Setup